-Faculty: Professor Fischer, chair; Associate Professor Vetter, director of graduate studies; Professors Boudreaux-Bartels, He, Kay, Kumaresan, Lo, Mardix, Ohley, Sendag, Yan Sun, Ying Sun, Sunak, Swaszek, Vaccaro, and Q. Yang; Associate Professor Besio; Assistant Professors Kennedy, Mankodiya, and Wei; Professor-in-Residence Uht; Adjunct Professors Banerjee, Chiaramida, Cooley, and Harnett; Adjunct Associate Professor Jennanne; Adjunct Associate Professor Davis; Adjunct Assistant Professors Sarma and Sepe; Professors Emeriti Daly, Haas, Jackson, Lengyel, Lindgren, Mitra, Sadasiv, Spence, and Tufts.
+Faculty: Professor Fischer, chair; Associate Professor Vetter, director of graduate studies; Professors Besio, Boudreaux-Bartels, He, Kay, Kumaresan, Lo, Mardix, Ohley, Sendag, Yan Sun, Ying Sun, Sunak, Swaszek, Vaccaro, and Q. Yang; Assistant Professors Kennedy, Li, Mankodiya, and Wei; Professor-in-Residence Uht; Adjunct Professors Banerjee, Chiaramida, Cooley, and Harnett; Adjunct Associate Professor Jennanne; Adjunct Associate Professor Davis; Adjunct Assistant Professors Sarma and Sepe; Professors Emeriti Daly, Haas, Jackson, Lengyel, Lindgren, and Spence.

 Acoustics and underwater acoustics: communication, detection, classification, and localization for underwater acoustic channels, speech processing.